News

 But if you were doing a whole bunch, we've got a trick for you.

-So instead of a big deep pot, we're just going to use a saute pan that has flat sides, three or four inches deep that you can put some of these heat safe glass bowls and have them completely covered in water.
+So instead of a big deep pot, we're just going to use a saute pan that has flat sides, three or four inches deep where you can put some of these heat-safe glass bowls and have them completely covered in water.

 And for this one, I can do three, maybe even four at a time, depending on how big your bowls are and how big your pot is.